OSM-Notes/OSM-Notes-Ingestion/docs/Process_API.md

 ### API Tables (Temporary)

+**IMPORTANT: Why API Tables Exist**

+API tables are **critical** for the incremental synchronization process.
+They serve as an intermediate staging area that allows the system to:

+1. **Download complete note data** from the OSM API (including all historical comments)
+2. **Filter and deduplicate** before inserting into base tables
+3. **Avoid duplicate insertions** by checking what already exists in the database
+4. **Provide diagnostic visibility** into what data was received vs. what was actually new

+**Key Behavior: OSM API Returns Complete Note History**

+When querying the OSM Notes API for a note, the API returns:
+- **The note itself** (with current status)
+- **ALL comments** associated with that note (not just new ones)

+This means if a note has 10 comments and you query it, you'll receive all 10 comments, even if 9 of them already exist in your database.
+The API tables store this complete data, and the insertion process intelligently filters to only insert what's actually new.

+**Understanding the Logs: What "Uploaded" vs "Inserted" Means**

+When reviewing logs, you may see:
+- `Uploaded new comments: 5` - This means 5 comments were loaded into `note_comments_api` from the API
+- But only 1-2 comments might actually be inserted into `note_comments` table

+**This is NORMAL and EXPECTED behavior.** The system is working correctly:
+- Most comments already exist in the database (from previous API calls)
+- Only truly new comments are inserted
+- The API tables allow this filtering to happen efficiently

+**Do not interpret this as a failure** - it's the system correctly avoiding duplicates.

 API tables temporarily store data downloaded from the API:

 - **`notes_api`**: Notes downloaded from the API